Select menu: Stats | Analysis of Variance | General

 This lists data structures appropriate to the current input field.
 The contents of this field will change as you move from one field to the next.
 You can double-click a name to copy it to the current input field.

 The treatment structure is specified according to the type of design selected.
-See the help for the chosen type of design for further details.
+After selecting a design click to see the specific help for your chosen design.

 This will open a menu that lets you set up contrasts providing comparisons of the effects produced at different levels of a treatment factor.

 The block structure is specified according to the type of design selected.
-See the help for the chosen type of design for further details.
+After selecting a design click to see the specific help for your chosen design.

 For designs with more than one treatment factor you can specify whether interactions can be fitted in addition to main effects.